JanSharp/quick-adjustable-inserters/notes.md

 - [x] maybe add startup setting to normalize pickup vectors, snapping them to tile centers
 - [x] use "cardinal" instead of "perpendicular"
 - [ ] maybe add remote interface and api
-  - [ ] api file which checks for the existence remote interfaces containing a certain name, and calls all of them (that is to support for example smart inserters implementing the same interface, and being enabled at the same time)
+  - [x] ~~api file which checks for the existence remote interfaces containing a certain name, and calls all of them (that is to support for example smart inserters implementing the same interface, and being enabled at the same time)~~ if tech unlocks and range cannot be modified through the remote interface then all the interface is really doing is things specific to this mod.
+So there's no reason to pretend like it's some standard other mods could follow.
+Because it isn't.
-    - [ ] put the MIT license directly in the api file so others can copy it into their code.
+    - [x] ~~put the MIT license directly in the api file so others can copy it into their code.
 This allows for mods to implement the interface and replace quick adjustable inserters entirely without other mods using the api to have to change anything.
-It would "just work"
+It would "just work"~~
-  - [ ] change which technologies unlock what
+  - [ ] api file which is just a wrapper around the remote.call calls, because I like that
-  - [ ] add more or less range
+  - [x] ~~change which technologies unlock what~~ Thought about it, it'd be stupidly complicated to actually handle properly.
+No thank you.
+  - [x] ~~add more or less range~~ Possible through auto detected technologies now.
+You can't skip levels but meh, it's better than nothing.
+Doing it through the remote has similar issues as the above
   - [ ] trigger build & adjust
   - [x] trigger adjust key bind on a given entity
   - [x] trigger switch_to_idle (even though adjusting on a nil entity already does that)